 The purpose of this chapter is to assess the current state of knowledge regarding climate and sea level change, with special emphasis on scientific developments since IPCC (1990).
 The main focus is on changes that occur on the timescale of a century.
 We thus look for evidence of sea level change during the last 100 years, examine the factors that could be responsible for such changes, and consider the possible changes in sea level during the next 100 years as a result of global we than that reported in IPCC (1990) (i.e. 10-20 cm).
-The higher estimate results largely from the use of geodynamic models for filtering out long-term vertical land movements, as well as from the greater reliance on the longest tide gauge records for estimating trends. · There has been no detectable acceleration of sea level rise during this century.
-However, the average rise during the present century is significantly higher than the rate averaged over around northern New Zealand, sea-level rise has levelled off (Figure 1) since the climate regime proce) The almost static trand in mean sea level
+The higher estimate results largely from the use of goodynamic models for filtering out long-term vertical land movements, as well as from the greater reliance on the longest tide gauge records for estimatine trends.

+There has been no detectable acceleration of sea level rise during this century.
+However, the average rise during the present century is significantly higher than the rate averaged over around northern New Zealand, sea-level rise has levelled off (Figure 1) since the climate regime shift in the mid-1970s (Salinger & Mullan, in press).
+The almost static trend in mean sea level by Willem de Lange, Department of Earth and Ocean Sciences, School of Science and Engineering, University of Walkato